 Interns in the first placement or in the advanced standing placement may elect to be in this project, which is in winter and spring terms.
-Approximately one placement day per week is focused on the project.
-Attending the Multicultural projects counts towards the student's practicum.
+Attending the KWMC Inclusion Series counts towards the student's practicum hours.

-Students interested in participating in the KW Multicultural project must do so during the planning phase of their practicum.
-This can be done by indicating interest in the KW Multicultural project when completing their profiles on the Field Placement Portal.
+Students interested in participating in the KWMC Inclusion Series must do so during the planning phase of their practicum.
+This can be done by indicating interest in the series when completing their profiles on the Field Placement Portal.

-Interns who participate in th project receive a formal certificate of participation at the completion of the placement.
+Interns who participate in this project receive a formal certificate of participation at the completion of the placement.

 Some of the seminar topics include:

 - Working with an interpreter

 - Recovery from trauma

 - Trauma recovery in practice

 - Counselling support for newcomers

 - Pathways to mental health